andywarui/HYBRID-EEMD/README.md

-# Hybrid-EEMD-2-
+# Hybrid-EEMD
- A hybrid EEMD-time series algorithm method for predicting parking availability prediction.
+ A hybrid EEMD-time series algorithm method used for parking availability prediction in the city of Melbourne, Australia.